hercychang/prep-step-1/part1-data_types/glossary.md

 * Object - Ruby's representation of data; objects are the "nouns" of the language.
 * Programming Language - A formal computer language designed to communicate instructions to a machine.
 * String - A sequence of characters enclosed in quotation marks; Ruby's representation of text.
-* Symbol - An immutable data type unique in memory that's similar to a string.